Updated – Originally published January 17, 2024

 In fact, shame can actually worsen substance abuse.

 This does not mean we approve of their substance use.
 We can set boundaries, enforce consequences, and offer support and love.
-Sometimes children may continue to make harmful choices; however, what they are choosing at 14 will most likely be different when they are older.
+Sometimes children may continue to make harmful choices; however, what they choose to do at 14 will most likely be different when they are older.

 We can continue to love them and be ready to help them address the problem, regardless of how far it has progressed.